Julia Felton, PhD -

 Quentin Todd — Volunteer

-Quentin is a third-year neuroscience major with a minor in Communication Sciences and Disorders following the pre-medical track at Wayne State University.
+Quentin is a third-year neuroscience major, minoring in Communication Sciences and Disorders following the pre-medical track at Wayne State University.
 He has been fascinated with the brain for several years, and appreciates the psychology aspect of studying human behavior, often as it pertains to decision-making and memory, both of which involve understanding the brain in some way.
 He is most active in two main projects: Train Your Brain, involving youth in Highland Park, and Peer Activate, which uses a behavioral intervention for those who battle substance misuse.